 Flexible, precise and reliable – the versatile long range solution that has it all

-With a range of 150 km, the ability to hit targets across a wide area, and a precision so high it can hit the target within a radius of one meter.
+A range of 150 km, the ability to hit targets from different angles, and a precision so high it can hit the target within a radius of one meter.
 Saab and Boeing have together developed the Ground-Launched Small Diameter Bomb (GLSDB) – the rocket artillery munition designed to meet the evolving needs of the armed forces.

 Ground forces all over the globe are facing missions that require greater range than ever before.
 Saab has together with Boeing developed the Ground-Launched Small Diameter Bomb (GLSDB), as the solution for these requirements.
 The Ground-Launched guided munition offers high precision together with a long range.